Mass spectrometry data format: Viewers

-There are several viewers for mzXML, mzML and mzData.
-These viewers are of two types: Free Open Source Software (FOSS) or proprietary.
+There are several viewers for mzXML, mzML and mzData, some of which are free and open-source software (FOSS), while others are proprietary and internal-source software (PISS).

-In the FOSS viewer category, one can find MZmine, mineXpert2 (mzXML, mzML, native timsTOF, xy, MGF, BafAscii) MS-Spectre, TOPPView (mzXML, mzML and mzData), Spectra Viewer, SeeMS, msInspect, jmzML.
+In the FOSS viewer category, one can find MZmine, mineXpert2 (mzXML, mzML, native timsTOF, xy, MGF, BafAscii) MS-Spectre, TOPPView (mzXML, mzML and mzData), Spectra Viewer, SeeMS, msInspect and jmzML.

-In the proprietary category, one can find PEAKS, Insilicos, Mascot Distiller, Elsci Peaksel.
+In the PISS viewer category, one can find PEAKS, Insilicos, Mascot Distiller and Elsci Peaksel.

-There is a viewer for ITA images.
-ITA and ITM images can be parsed with the pySPM python library.
+There is also one viewer for ITA images, which (along with ITM images) can be parsed with the help of the pySPM Python library.

 Converters

 Known converters for mzData to mzXML: